 Benefits of Delta 8

 Even though delta 8 can show up on a drug test, the benefits of this THC compound tend to outweigh the negatives.
-The same thing cannot be said for delta 9, so it makes sense as to why delta 8 is quickly becoming the preferred type of THC all over the world.

 Essentially, delta 8 is a "lighter" version of delta 9.
 You still get an enjoyable psychoactive experience, but it won't be as intense.
 However, this also means that the negative parts of the delta 9 THC experience may also minimized.